pranavnreddy/cse15l-lab-reports/lab-report-1.md

 ![running_commands](running_commands.png)

 ## 4. Moving Files With `scp`
 An important tool in working with remote connections is the ability to move files between these two computers.
-We can use a variety of different tools for this, but we will use a command-line tool to accomplish this here
+We can use a variety of different tools for this, but we will use a command-line tool to accomplish this here.

-This commands is called `scp`, and it is from on the client (your computer, not logged into the server), to send files to the server (ieng6.ucsd.edu).
+This command is called `scp`.
+It is used from the client (your computer, not logged into the server) to send files to the server (ieng6.ucsd.edu).

-Logout of the server (Control+D or type the command `exit`) and type the following into your computer:
+Logout of the server (Control+D or type the command `exit`) and type the following commands into your computer:
 ```
 $ echo "trying out scp" >> testing_scp.txt
 ```